-Lokpa lies at an altitude of approximately 3,650 meters in the northern part of the Tsum Valley, which itself is a northern corridor of Gorkha district.
+Lokpa lies at an altitude of approximately 3,650 metres in the northern part of the Tsum Valley, which itself is a northern corridor of Gorkha district.
 The village is surrounded by dense forests, terraced fields, and rugged mountain peaks that rise dramatically in the distance.
-The Tsum Valley is framed by the Himalayas to the north and the Manaslu range to the south, providing trekkers with awe-inspiring panoramic views at every turn.
+The Tsum Valley is framed by the Himalayas to the north and the Manaslu range to the south, providing trekkers with wide-open views of the Manaslu range at every turn.
 Its location makes it one of the most secluded settlements, accessible only via trekking trails rather than motor roads, which helps preserve its traditional lifestyle and peaceful environment.

 Cultural Significance